edmund-lo/Conference_Planner/phase1/readme.txt

 Messages
 Respond to messages by checking your received messages, taking note of the sender's username, and sending a new message to that person.

+Scheduling Speakers
+Scheduling a speaker is a different action than creating an event.
+You must create an event in the program first, then assign a speaker to an event using a separate command.

 Multiple User Accounts
 In this version of the program, an account can only have one role associated with it (i.e. you cannot be an organizer